genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Details on various settings:

 1. **Strand-specificity protocol**.
-If you are using strand-specific RNA-seq data, this option will let you choose between the "dUTP" and "ligation" method.
-If you are not sure whether your RNA-seq data is strand-specific or not, you can try using Subsample Reads application to make a small subsample, map it with Spliced Mapping with Tophat2 and check the coverage in Genome Browser for genes on both strands. (default: None)
+If you are using strand-specific RNA-Seq data, this option will let you choose between the "dUTP" and "ligation" method.
+If you are not sure whether your RNA-Seq data is strand-specific or not, you can try using Subsample Reads application to make a small subsample, map it with Spliced Mapping with Tophat2 and check the coverage in Genome Browser for genes on both strands. (default: None)